sulizeruX/2-Day-Data-Real-Estate-Processing-Project/README.md

 * https://www.attomdata.com/solutions/property-data-api/
 * Local API(generated dataset)

+## Compramise
+* Using my initial 2 Datasets, even after cleaning the combined dataset, I wasn't provided with the data required for my models to run at high accuracy, there are too many null values, and the data is too random and unrelated.
+It would have taken more than a week to fix if I did use such dataset for my assignment

+* I used another dataset from a different API as a compramise to this, Although it was harder to access than my initial API datasets, It was at least provided and more complete in comparison

 ## Preprocessing
 1. Ran the API and extracted property data in JSON format.
 2. genrated dummy data